StevenClontz/eportfolio-fall-2023/_posts/2023-10-06-jekyll-serve.md

 Dear diary, today I showed my students how to use `jekyll serve` to preview their ePortfolio before pushing it live.
 Some extra words.
+A quick edit.